 - Natural Caffeine

-Brain Powher only has six key ingredients which is a great start, as we prefer focused formulation over empty calories in our best nootropics.
+Brain Powher only has six key ingredients which is a great start, as we prefer focused formulation over empty calories in my best nootropics.
 Fewer ingredients also often mean better dose focus.
 The dosages themselves not bad, but what made it rank this low was how Powher didn’t really capitalise on their best nootropics.

 Powher put their dose heavily on Lion’s Mane which is a great nootropic, but not as potent as Citicoline or Bacopa monnieri, two key ingredients in the best nootropics.
 Then, we also have to consider that they also added caffeine at 90 mg.
 This isn’t bad normally, but then users will now have to consider their total caffeine intake whenever they buy or prepare coffee.
 90 mg caffeine is practically one cup of coffee already, so this also discounts Powher as a “relaxing” nootropic and not the best nootropic to take an hour or two before sleep.